 Surviving Pandemic Depression with an AI Counseling App

 Unlike physical discomforts, mental discomforts are much more difficult to recognize.
 If discomforts persist and you still feel “off,” don’t be afraid to ask for help.
 The special circumstances and restrictions under COVID-19 can quickly cultivate a state of isolation and depressive moods.
 Make sure to communicate with family and friends by phone, email, and social media.
 Don’t be afraid to reach out to a specialist if support is necessary.
 There are plenty of online counseling services and medications available, so don’t hesitate to consult a doctor.

 However, some people may feel uncomfortable talking to friends, family, or a counselor.
 For such people, we recommend an artificial intelligence (AI) counseling app.
 In the era we live in now, an AI can easily provide personalized counseling and support our daily journey towards bettering our mental health.
 Since it’s an AI app, there’s no fear of judgment, and we can seek help anytime, anywhere, whenever the need arises.
 SELFMIND is a fantastic AI counseling app if you’re facing mental struggles and have no one to talk to.

-Let’s make sure we keep our mental health in check as we survive through this pandemic and navigate through the mental pitfalls.
+Let’s make sure we care for our mental health as we survive through this pandemic and navigate through the mental pitfalls.